pingcap/docs-dm/en/usage-scenario-simple-migration.md

         action: Ignore
     ```

-- To satisfy the replication Requirement #2-ii, configure the [binlog filtering rule](feature-overview.md#binlog-event-filter) as follows:
+- To satisfy the migration Requirement #2-ii, configure the [binlog filtering rule](feature-overview.md#binlog-event-filter) as follows:

     ```yaml
     filters: